thehowl/claws/README.md

 `c`      | Create a new WebSocket connection.
 Will prompt for an URL.
 If nothing is passed, previous WebSocket URL will be used.
 `q`      | Close current WebSocket connection.

-Quitting is done by pressing Ctrl-C. In previous version, you could press Esc twice to exit, but we decided to remove that because some vim aficionados (myself included) may find themselves panickingly pressing esc and accidentally quitting Claws.
+Extra keybindings using Ctrl are Ctrl-C, which quits the program, and Ctrl-L, which clears the buffer (like the `clear` command in your command line)

 If you want to scroll through the logs, while in Esc mode press the arrow keys, PgUp/PgDown, Home/End.
 Keep in mind that pressing any of these will disable autoscroll, so new elements from the log won't be shown unless you scroll down.

-When you're typing text into the field, you can browse through the history of previous text, even in previous sessions, in a bash-like fashion.
+When you're typing text into the field, you can browse through the history of previous text, even in previous sessions, in a bash-like fashion using the up and down keys.

 ### Advanced usage